romaricdrigon/MetaYaml/README.md

 ## Basic usage

-You have to create a SchemaValidator object, and then pass it both the schema and your data as multidimensional php arrays:
+You have to create a MetaYaml object, and then pass it both the schema and your data as multidimensional php arrays:
 ```php
 $schema = new MetaYaml($schema);
 $schema->validate($data); // will return true or throw an exception